NicoloAvesani/project_Tourist_Residences_in_Veneto/README.md

 I'm Nicolò Avesani, Data Science student in Verona.
 My project is focused on a dataset called 'Tourist Residences in Veneto'.

-There are two files with the code of my project : 'project_on_colab.ipynb'(with the development of the code) and 'project_streamlit.py'(use for the streamlit presentation).
+There are two files with the code of my project : 'project_on_colab.ipynb'(with the development of the code) and 'project_streamlit.py'(with the python code and the code for the streamlit presentation).

 I divided the code into 5 sections:
 - INTRO AND LEGEND (I give some information on the dataset)